At what age should you begin to take Lipotriad vitamins for eye health?

 Lipotriad Visionary is safe for smokers because it contains no beta-carotene (Vitamin A).
 Beta-Carotene has been shown to increase the chance of Lung Cancer in smokers.
 Therefore only our Lipotriad Visionary product based on the AREDS 2 study is safe to take if you are a smoker.

-I am lactose intolerant or alllergic to peanuts, are these in any
+I am lactose intolerant or allergic to peanuts, are these in any Lipotriad products?

 No, All Lipotriad vitamins are free of yeast and milk products, so there should not be a problem for lactose intolerant consumers.
 It is also free of any nuts ingredients.